xoap-io/xoap-uberagent-kibana-dashboards/README.md

 ---

-git status## Configure uberAgent for ElasticSearch/OpenSearch
+## Configure uberAgent for ElasticSearch/OpenSearch

 The configuration for an Elasticsearch OpenSearch connection is done in the uberAgent configuration file.
 The default location for the configuration file is: